class DusaSolution

 is not equal to the number of

-arguments that the proposition has (not counting the value).
+arguments that the proposition has (not counting the value), or if the

 Querying solutions